 In the midst of a generally conservative society, gay people of all kinds mingle in ways you don't often see in more liberal parts of the country.
 Men and women, straights and gays, and all races and ages hang together a little easier here.

-Club Karamba (1051 East 2100 South), weekend Latin dance club, Sunday gay nights, drag shows, sexy male go-go dancers.
+Club Karamba (1051 E 2100 South), weekend Latin dance club, Sunday gay nights, drag shows, sexy male go-go dancers.

 Off Trax (259 W 900 South), daytime cafe, reopens 1am on weekends as after-hours club next to Club Try-Angles; WIFI, games, pool table, jukebox, Sunday brunch.

-Cafe Med (420 E 3300 South) Mediterranean specialties, Sunday brunch, breakfast burritos, steak and eggs.
+Cafe Med (420 E 3300 South), Mediterranean/Greek specialties, Sunday brunch, breakfast burritos, steak and eggs; vegetarian or vegan options.

 Cedars of Lebanon (152 E 200 South) weekend belly dancers, vegetarian-friendly menu.

-Market Street Grill (48 W Market St) fine seafood restaurant in Salt Lake Hotel, popular brunch.
+Market Street Grill (48 W Market St), fine seafood restaurant in Salt Lake Hotel, steaks; also breakfast, lunch, popular Sunday brunch.

-Off Trax (251 W 900 South) internet café, salad bar, large patio, pool games, weekend breakfasts after the bars close.
+Off Trax (251 W 900 South), daytime internet café, salad bar, large patio, pool games; weekend breakfasts after the bars close.

-Sage's Cafe (473 E 300 South) City Weekly's best vegetarian, breakfast to dinner, organic food and wine, open every day.
+Sage's Cafe (234 West 900 South), City Weekly's best vegetarian restaurant, new location, breakfast to dinner, organic food and wine, open every day.